 - Understand your rights and the dealer’s obligations

-- Check what’s covered by the warranty
+- Check if the car is covered by a statutory warranty

 - Have everything you negotiate with the dealer in writing